psychemedia/sin-eater-resources/src/_souling_and_soul_cake.md

 > What the first line means perhaps some en- lightened reader will say.
 In some cases the verse is followed with—
 >
 > "Go down in your cellar and fetch us some beer,
-> And we won’t come again until next year."
+> And we won't come again until next year."
 >
 > And generally we hear a further application :—
 >
 > "The streets are very dirty,
 > My shoes are very thin;
-> I’ve got a little pocket To put a penny in."
+> I've got a little pocket To put a penny in."
 >
 > In all cases the finale is—
 >